Skip to content

 4. Put together brand guidelines

 Every good brand should have a style guide.
-Your style guide includes everything about how you present your brand.
-This includes your brand colors, logos, and – most importantly for this post – your language use guidelines.
+Your style guide includes your brand colors, logos, and — most importantly for this post — your brand voice guidelines.

 You can get really detailed here, even nailing down specific words to use and others to avoid.
-Be especially detailed about the terms you use to refer to your products, your services, your company, and your employees.
+Be especially detailed about specific terms and word choices to use when referring to your products, your services, your company, and your employees.

-The most important thing is tone.
+The most important factor is tone.
 Make sure the tone you describe aligns with the brand personality you defined in the last step.

 Include a list of branded hashtags and guidelines for creating new hashtags for future campaigns.